GoogleCloudPlatform/esp-v2/README.md

 # Google Cloud Platform ESPv2

-Google Cloud Platform ESPv2 is a service proxy which enables API management capabilities for JSON/REST or gRPC API services.
+Google Cloud Platform ESPv2 is a service proxy which enables API management capabilities for JSON/REST or gRPC API services using Google Service Infrastructure.
 The current implementation uses [Envoy](https://www.envoyproxy.io/) as a service proxy.

 ESPv2 provides: